-Within Key Stage 1 the requirements of the national curriculum are through the Read Write inc phonics programme.
+Within Key Stage 1 the requirements of the national curriculum are through the RWI phonics programme.
 Once children have finished this they will move onto the active grammar programme.
-Children are taught Grammar specific terminology in a 15 minute starter to the normal English session.
-Children are given time to recall and learn using flash cards and images related to Grammar terminology, Read and Respond and Create and Learn, where children practise and consolidate learning.
-This is then linked to normal English sessions and objectives.
+Children are taught Grammar specific terminology in a 15-minute starter to the normal English session using flash cards and images related to Grammar terminology.
+The session consists or Recall and Learn, Read and Respond and Create and Learn.
+This is linked to normal English sessions and objectives as much as possible in order for children to make links in their learning.